czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 }
 ```

-The code above is okay if you don't use the domain layer.
-But if you want to isolate the domain layer, you should ask the following questions:
+If you want to isolate the domain layer, you should ask the following questions:

 - Is it an explicit business requirement that...
    - ...the product can be created without the name?